ryantd42/NY-Legislative-Git/2023/A3335B-2023/bill.md

  Retirement  System,  the New York City Police Pension Fund, and New York City Fire Pension Fund.
 This estimate is intended for  use  only  during the 2023 Legislative Session.
+  FISCAL NOTE.--Pursuant to Legislative Law, Section 50:
+  This  bill  would amend both the General Municipal Law and the Retire- ment and Social Security Law to increase the salary used in the computa- tion of the special accidental death benefit by 3% in  cases  where  the date of death was before 2023.
+  Insofar  as  this bill affects the New York State and Local Police and Fire Retirement System (NYSLPFRS), increased costs would  be  shared  by the  State  of New York and all participating employers in the NYSLPFRS.
+ If this bill  is  enacted  during  the  2023  legislative  session,  the
+ A. 3335--B  6

+ increase  in  the  present value of benefits would be approximately $7.5 million.
+  NYSLPFRS  Increase in present  Increase in future value benefits  contributions
+  Tiers 1-5  $7.5 million  $4.0 million
+  Tier 6  $0.0 million  $3.5 million
+  Total  $7.5 million  $7.5 million
+  In the NYSLPFRS, this benefit improvement will be funded by increasing the  billing rates charged annually.
+The annual contribution required of all participating employers in the NYSLPFRS is  approximately  0.02%  of billable  salary, or approximately $170,000 to the State of New York and
+ $680,000 to the local participating employers in the fiscal year  ending March 31, 2025.
+This PERMANENT ANNUAL COST will vary in subsequent bill- ing  cycles  with changes in the billing rate and salary of the affected members.
+  Summary of relevant resources:
+  Membership data as of March 31, 2022 was used in measuring the  impact of the proposed change, the same data used in the April 1, 2022 actuari- al  valuation.
+Distributions  and  other statistics can be found in the 2022 Report of the Actuary and the 2022 Annual  Comprehensive  Financial Report.
+  The  actuarial assumptions and methods used are described in the 2020, 2021, and 2022 Annual Report to the  Comptroller  on  Actuarial  Assump- tions,  and  the  Codes, Rules and Regulations of the State of New York:
+ Audit and Control.
+  The Market Assets and GASB Disclosures are found in the March 31, 2022 New York State and Local  Retirement  System  Financial  Statements  and Supplementary Information.
+  I am a member of the American Academy of Actuaries and meet the Quali- fication Standards to render the actuarial opinion contained herein.
+  This  fiscal note does not constitute a legal opinion on the viability of the proposed change nor is it intended to serve as a  substitute  for the professional judgment of an attorney.
+  This  estimate, dated April 13, 2023, and intended for use only during the 2023 Legislative Session, is Fiscal Note No.  2023-46,  prepared  by the Actuary for the New York State and Local Retirement System.